Phil Edwards, 2018

 Hal an Tow

-Update 27/6/17 Just remembered Twankydillo, another one for the ‘Traditional (daft)’ list.
+Update 27/6/17 Just added Twankydillo to the ‘Traditional (daft)’ list.
 Les used to add the odd verse, notably

 Here’s a health to the Secretary and also the Chair